Recovery Needs A United Response

 We moved quickly & collaboratively to establish the United Way of Denton County COVID-19 Relief & Recovery Fund to support Denton County individuals and families struggling financially in the wake of the local COVID-19 pandemic response.

-We leveraged public and private sector relationships to procure over $1.5 million in funding support.
-Continuing to work collaboratively with local community leaders to ensure funding is coordinated to cover all COVID-related needs of our community, including rental assistance, food insecurity for children and adults, childcare, etc. To date, over $1.3 million invested strategically across the County to address emergency needs and long-term recovery from this crisis.
+We leveraged public and private sector relationships to procure over $7.2 million* in funding support.
+Continuing to work collaboratively with local community leaders to ensure funding is coordinated to cover all COVID-related needs of our community, including rental assistance, food insecurity for children and adults, childcare, etc. To date, over $7.1 million* invested strategically across the County to address emergency needs and long-term recovery from this crisis. (*as of October 5, 2020)

 We rallied network of nonprofit partners to accept referrals on behalf of residents across Denton County for eviction prevention.
-In just two months, over $340,000 disbursed from Fund to assist 324 households in 22 different municipalities across Denton County with rental, mortgage, and utility assistance. (as of May 19, 2020)
+In just a few months, over $3.6 million has been disbursed from Fund to assist 2,239 households in 29 different municipalities across Denton County with rental, mortgage, and utility assistance.
+Our CRRF Eviction Prevention program has provided over 3,784 months of rent/mortgage assistance to keep neighbors impacted by COVID-19 in their homes. (as of October 1, 2020)

 We convened Denton County, local ISDs, and city representatives, as well as nonprofits from across Denton County on a taskforce to address food insecurity of children and adults through the summer and fall months.